Taylor rules in macro-finance models," with Chernov and Zin, paper,

-movements in capital flows and their origins.
-Demographics is one
+movements in capital flows and consider demography as a possible

 "Sources of entropy in representative agent models," with Chernov